Cammy Bell: 2012–13 season

 During the season, transfer speculation around Bell continued, and it was then reported that he would sign a new five-year deal with Kilmarnock.
 However, in an unexpected turn of an event, he revealed he was yet to sign a contract with the club and he also said his agent had been talking with other clubs on his behalf.
-Kenny Shiels then claimed that English club Ipswich Town were interested in signing Bell, this was denied by their manager Mick McCarthy however.
+Manager Shiels then claimed that English club Ipswich Town were interested in signing Bell, leading to manager Mick McCarthy to refute Shiels' claim.
+Amid to his future at Kilmarnock, he suffered an injury that saw him out for two matches.